Michael J. Silah

-Michael J. Silah is a retired rear admiral in the National Oceanic and Atmospheric Administration Commissioned Officer Corps who served as Director, NOAA Commissioned Officer Corps, and Director, NOAA Office of Marine and Aviation Operations.
+Michael J. Silah is a retired rear admiral in the NOAA Commissioned Officer Corps who served as Director, NOAA Commissioned Officer Corps, and Director, NOAA Office of Marine and Aviation Operations.

 Early life and education

 Silah attended Chamberlain High School in Tampa, Florida and graduated in 1988 where he was voted “Most Likely to Succeed”.
 Silah holds a bachelor's degree in economics from Duke University and a master's degree in public administration from the John F. Kennedy School of Government at Harvard University.

 Career

 United States Navy

 Silah was commissioned as an officer in the United States Navy in 1992.
 A Lockheed P-3 Orion pilot, he served as squadron safety officer in Patrol Squadron Nine (VP-9) and completed three deployments to Southeast Asia and the Persian Gulf.
 He also served in the Naval Force Aircraft Test Squadron (FORCE).

 NOAA Corps

 Silah transferred to the NOAA Corps in 2002.
 During his NOAA Corps career, he has served as chief of staff of the National Centers for Environmental Prediction (NCEP), as chief of staff of the NOAA Office of Marine and Aviation Operations, and as aide-de-camp to the Administrator of the National Oceanic and Atmospheric Administration.

 Before becoming Director of the NOAA Corps, Silah served as commanding officer of NOAA's Aircraft Operations Center (AOC).
 Under his command, AOC improved its mission execution rate to over 90 percent and flew over 6,000 flight hours in support of NOAA missions.
 During his tour as its commanding officer, the AOC received the Department of Commerce Silver Medal, the Department of Commerce Bronze Medal, a NOAA Unit Citation Award, and the Safety Management System Level 3 Award, which is the highest possible distinction.
 He also oversaw AOC's relocation from MacDill Air Force Base in Tampa, Florida, to a new facility at Lakeland Linder International Airport in Lakeland, Florida, in 2017.

-On 14 August 2017, NOAA announced that President Donald J. Trump had approved United States Secretary of Commerce Wilbur Ross’s selection of Silah to serve as director of the NOAA Commissioned Officer Corps and NOAA’s Office of Marine and Aviation Operations.
+On 14 August 2017, NOAA announced that President Donald Trump had approved United States Secretary of Commerce Wilbur Ross’s selection of Silah to serve as director of the NOAA Commissioned Officer Corps and NOAA’s Office of Marine and Aviation Operations.
 Promoted to rear admiral, Silah assumed command of both on 6 September 2017, when he relieved the retiring Rear Admiral David A. Score.

 During his U.S. Navy and NOAA Corps years combined, Silah has flown over 3,000 flight hours in the P-3 Orion, over 1,500 of them as pilot-in-command, over 500 hours of U.S. Navy flight testing, and nearly 150 penetrations of hurricanes as a "hurricane hunter."

 He retired from the NOAA on April 1, 2021 after 28 years of service in both the Navy and NOAA, signing on as a senior advisor to Wellington Dupont Public Affairs.